markstringer-dti/markstringer-dti.github.io/dti.md

 But this isn't just a negative thing.
 If you've done something that will make people's lives much easier.
 If you've done something that marketing have a good feeling that they can make a bomb from.
 You might get to know that in the show and tell.

 The price for getting this valuable information is that people might say stupid things.
-For a form-filling application that we demonstrated.
+We demonstrated an application that helped a bunch of users fill in a big, complex form.
 We were asked this question?
 "Can you make it so that users aren't allowed to submit the form, if the English has spelling or grammatical errors?"

 This isn't too serious.
 But it can get a little wearing.